symfony/symfony-docs/http_cache/validation.rst

 ``Response`` before being able to compute the ``ETag``, which is sub-optimal.
 In other words, it saves on bandwidth, but not CPU cycles.

-In the :ref:`optimizing-cache-validation` section, you'll see how validation can be used more intelligently to determine the validity of a cache without doing so much work.
+In the :ref:`optimizing-cache-validation` section, you will see how validation can be used more intelligently to determine the validity of a cache without doing so much work.